Thank you for visiting the Governors' area of our website.

 The Governing Body consists of 12 members

 Associate members are appointed by the governing body.
-They are appointed because of the specific expertise and experience they can contribute to the effective governance and success of the school and serve on one or more governing body committees.
-They may also attend full governing body meetings.
-They are not governors and therefore do not have a vote in governing body decisions, but may be given a vote on decisions made by committees to which they are appointed.
+They are appointed because of the specific expertise and experience they can contribute to the effective governance and success of the school and serve on governing body working parties.
+They may also attend full governing body meetings but they are not governors and therefore do not have a vote in governing body decisions.